PartiallyFrozen/ComfyUI-Breakout-Window/README.md

-# 🚀 ComfyUI Breakout v2.0: The "Control Deck" Update
+# 🚀 ComfyUI Breakout Windows: The "Control Deck"

-Welcome to **Version 2.0** of ComfyUI Breakout!
-This major release transforms the extension from a simple floating window tool into a full-fledged, memory-safe, bidirectional "Control Deck" for your workflows.
+Welcome to **ComfyUI Breakout Windows**!
+This extension transforms from a simple floating window tool into a full-fledged, memory-safe, bidirectional "Control Deck" for your workflows.

-Whether you use a single monitor or a multi-monitor setup, v2.0 introduces powerful new ways to interact with, organize, and execute your ComfyUI graphs without ever touching the noodle spaghetti.
+Whether you use a single monitor or a multi-monitor setup, Breakout Windows introduces powerful new ways to interact with, organize, and execute your ComfyUI graphs without ever touching the noodle spaghetti.

-Please NOTE!
-External Windows only work when using Comfyui from inside a browser window.
+**Please NOTE!** External Windows only work when using ComfyUI from inside a browser window.
 It will not work for use in the Windows Standalone App.
-Floating windows and Zen Mode with floating windows still works fine for use in the Windows standalone.
+Floating windows and Zen Mode with floating windows still work fine for use in the Windows standalone.
 Feel free to use the buttons "Make all Floating" to help with this if needed!

 ---